SU-SWS/decanter-web/content/_pages/page-about-why-decanter-accessibility.md

 ---
 https://github.com/SU-SWS/decanter/issues/571

-This project conforms to level AA WCAG 2.0 standards as required by the university's accessibility policy.
-For more information on the policy please visit: https://ucomm.stanford.edu/policies/accessibility-policy.html.
+<p class="su-intro-text">This project conforms to level AA WCAG 2.0 standards as required by the university's accessibility policy.
+For more information on the policy please visit: https://ucomm.stanford.edu/policies/accessibility-policy.html.</p>

 If you have found an accessibility error or have a suggestion please create a ticket.